Tape-Worm/Gorgon/README.md

 Source code
 -----------

-The master branch contains the current release version of Gorgon 1.1.
+The master branch contains the most current version of 2.0.

-The 2.x branch contains version 2.0 of Gorgon which supports Direct 3D 11.
+To access the older version (which uses DirectX 9), use the 1.1.4529.31450 branch.

 Acknowledgements
 ================